Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Additionally, the abundant usage of abstraction, which is required to achieve component isolation, creates a lot of unneeded indirection.
 Although an incredibly powerful and useful technique in itself, abstraction inevitably increases cognitive complexity, making it further more difficult to reason about the code.

-Through that indirection we also end up losing some degree of encapsulation that we were able to maintain otherwise.
+Through that indirection we also end up losing some degree of encapsulation that could otherwise be beneficial.
 For example, the responsibility of managing lifetimes of individual dependencies shifts from components that contain them to some other unrelated service.

 Some of that infrastructural complexity can be also delegated to a dependency injection framework, making it easier to configure, manage, and activate dependencies.
 However, that reduces portability, which may be undesirable in some cases, for example when developing a library.